-There are articles online about what happens during post-processing but many of them are overly technical, weirdly defensive or out of date (at no point does a DVD or CD enter my studio!)
+There are articles online about what happens during post-processing.
+However many of them are overly technical, weirdly defensive or out of date.
+Like, at no point does a DVD or CD enter my office!

 I use the terms ‘editing’, ‘post-processing’ and ‘post-production’ somewhat interchangeably.
-It tends to be called ‘editing’ by the community at large, but I think post-production is actually more correct because it encompasses more!
+It tends to be called ‘editing’ by the community at large.
+I think ‘post-production’ is actually more correct because it encompasses more!

-I can only speak as to what I personally do for my image processing, but to make this article more helpful I’ve included some info what’s common practice across the industry.
+I can only speak as to what I personally do for my image processing.
+However much of the this is also common practice throughout the industry.

-Unlike all your other vendors who take a break when your wedding’s done, your photographer’s real work starts after your wedding.
+Unlike all your other vendors who are done when your wedding’s over, your photographer’s real work starts after the wedding.

-Our editing process means turning the RAW, unedited files into the finished jpegs that have been corrected for wonky horizons, color casts, correct exposure for skin and overall consistency.
+Our editing process means turning the RAW, unedited files into the finished jpegs.
+They are corrected for wonky horizons, color casts, correct exposure for skin and overall consistency.
 (And many other things too).
 That involves a few steps, broken down for you here.

 Importing (AKA ingesting) the RAW files

-After the wedding I grab all the cards (and any second shooter) shot to.
+After the wedding I grab all the cards that we shot to.
 I have a program that ingests all of these juicy RAW files to my hard drive.
 It’s called Photo Mechanic.
 I step away and let the computer do its thing.

-It’s a process of swapping out the various memory cards from me and my second shooter and being REALLY darn sure I have copied everything before formatting the cards ready for the next wedding!
-(I do back up about a million times and also shoot to two different memory cards in each camera at the wedding.
-Isn’t that cool?!)
+It’s a process of swapping out the various memory cards from me and my second shooter.
+I have to be REALLY darn sure I have copied everything before formatting the cards ready for the next wedding!

 Culling (selecting photos) – Photo Mechanic by Camera Bits